vitessio/website/content/en/docs/user-guides/migration/cutover.md

 Unlock keyspace targetkeyspace
 ```

-2. After the reads are switched you will then need to reverse the writes
+2. After the reads are switched you will then need to reverse the writes:

 ```
 vtctlclient -server vtctld.host:15999 SwitchWrites sourcekeyspace.workflowname_reverse